On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

 where $\mathcal{T}$ is the set of all binary phylogenetic $X$-trees on five taxa (see Table \ref{Table-alltrees}).

-We now calculate the expected parsimony scores $\mu_2$ for all 15 trees in $\mathcal{T}$, i.e. for the case when the data generated by $(T_1,\theta_{T_1})$ is analyzed in terms of 2-tuples.
-For the calculation of the expected parsimony score we have to calculate the sum of the parsimony scores of all $2$-tuples weighted by their probabilities.
-Exemplarily, we consider the $2$-tuple $(f_1, f_2)$ consisting of the characters $f_1 = AAABB$ and $f_2=ABBBB$.
-In Figure \ref{T1_ex2} the leaves of tree $T_1$ are assigned the states of the $2$-tuple $(f_1,f_2)$ and the states at the inner vertices represent a possible extension.
+We first calculate the expected parsimony scores $\mu_2$ for all 15 trees in $\mathcal{T}$, i.e. for the case when the data generated by $(T_1,\theta_{T_1})$ is analyzed in terms of 2-tuples, using Formula (\ref{expMT}).
+By way of example, we consider the $2$-tuple $(f_1 f_2)$ consisting of the characters $f_1 = AAABB$ and $f_2=ABBBB$.
+In Figure \ref{T1_ex2} the leaves of tree $T_1$ are assigned the states of the $2$-tuple $(f_1f_2)$ and the states at the inner vertices represent a possible extension.
 Note that this particular extension is a most parsimonious one and requires two changes.
-Thus, the parsimony score of the $2$-tuple $(f_1, f_2)$ on tree $T_1$ is two, i.e. $l((f_1,f_2),T_1)=2$.
-Moreover, we require the probability of the $2$-tuple $(f_1, f_2)$ and therefore we have to calculate the probabilities of the characters $f_1$ and $f_2$.
+Recall that a most parsimonious extension can for example be found with the Fitch algorithm \citep{Fitch}.
+Note, however, that it is immediately clear in this example that the extension depicted is a most parsimonious one, as the $2$-tuple depicted employs three states which in turn implies that any most parsimonious extension will require at least $3-1=2$ changes.
+Thus, the parsimony score of the $2$-tuple $(f_1 f_2)$ on tree $T_1$ is two, i.e. $l((f_1 f_2),T_1)=2$ (see Section \ref{definitions}).
+Moreover, we require the probability of the $2$-tuple $(f_1 f_2)$ and therefore we have to calculate the probabilities of the characters $f_1$ and $f_2$.
 Recall that the calculation of the probability $(f_1|(T_1,\theta_{T_1}))$ was already shown in Example \ref{Ex1}; the calculation of the probability $P(f_2|(T_1,\theta_{T_1})$ follows analogously.
-Using Formula (\ref{expMT}), the probability of the $2$-tuple $(f_1, f_2)$ evolving on tree $(T_1,\theta_{T_1})$ calculates as
+Using the independence of sites assumption, the probability of the $2$-tuple $(f_1, f_2)$ evolving on tree $(T_1,\theta_{T_1})$ then calculates as

-Multiplying the probability $P((f_1,f_2)|(T_1,\theta_{T_1}))$ of $(f_1, f_2)$ evolving on tree $(T_1,\theta_{T_1})$ with its parsimony score yields one summand for the calculation of the expected parsimony score of tree $T_1$.
+Multiplying the probability $P((f_1 f_2)|(T_1,\theta_{T_1}))$ of $(f_1 f_2)$ evolving on tree $(T_1,\theta_{T_1})$ with its parsimony score yields one summand for the calculation of the expected parsimony score of tree $T_1$.
 In the same manner, using (\ref{expMT}), we retrieve the following expected parsimony scores $\mu_2(T_i| (T_1,\theta_{T_1}))$ for all 15 trees in $\mathcal{T}$:

-Note that due to symmetries in the trees some of the expected parsimony scores are equal, for instance those of tree $T_3$ and tree $T_6$.
-Maximum Parsimony for $2$-tuple-site data is statistically inconsistent if there exists a combination of $p$ and $q$ (with $p, q \, \in [0,\frac{1}{2}]$ as we are considering the $N_2$-model) such that
+Note that due to symmetries in the trees, some of the expected parsimony scores are equal, for instance those of tree $T_3$ and tree $T_6$.
+MP for $2$-tuple-site data is statistically inconsistent if there exists a combination of $p$ and $q$ (with $p, q \, \in [0,\frac{1}{2}]$ as we are considering the i.i.d. $N_2$-model) such that